just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     and compare and contrast the data needed to store information about the images.
 Include what type of compression is used.
     </li>
-    <li>If you have a digital camera or a smartphone or tablet, find out what image representation scheme
+    <li style="margin-bottom: 5px;">If you have a digital camera or a smartphone or tablet, find out what image representation scheme
     it uses?
 How come all images are not the same size?
     </li>
     <li><span class="hover vocab yui-wk-div" data-id='ASCII'>ASCII</span> is one type of character code, but 128 characters is not enough for today’s computers,